mvallieres/radiomics-develop/README.md

 # radiomics-develop
-A private repository to develop code and radiomics applications
+A private repository to develop code for radiomics applications